Ulcerative Colitis ICD 10: Key Codes and Their Implications

 Types of Ulcerative Colitis

-Ulcerative colitis can be classified according to the level of involvement:
+Ulcerative colitis can be categorised according to the level of involvement:

 1. Ulcerative Proctitis: Limited to the rectum.

-2. Proctosigmoiditis affects the rectum and sigmoid colon.
+2. Proctosigmoiditis affects the rectum & sigmoid colon.

 3. Left-sided colitis: A condition affecting the colon’s left side.